anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 **why Ens pattern is not 100% secure?**

-Normally, Ens's mechanism is that we underlying maintain on smart contract a Bidirectional Mapping between domain name and pure Address.
-When users trigger a payment to specified ens' domain name, wallet client would trigger directly ens's resolver contract (or delegate this operation to backend(or even third-party) api service) for the mapping pure address of this domain name and go on completing normal payment journey.
+Normally, Ens's mechanism is that we underlying maintain on smart contract a Bidirectional Mapping between *domain name* and *pure Address*.
+When users trigger a payment to specified ens' domain name, wallet client would trigger directly ens's resolver contract (*or delegate this operation to backend(or even third-party) api service*) for the mapping pure address of this domain name and go on completing normal payment journey.
 Thus users are able to just remember their own or receivers' ID and transfer crypto assets by ID directly & unmistakably, and thus to a certain extent avoiding transferring to wrong addresses as well as preventing hacker attacks during transfer(like clipboard attack cases).

 It helps improve user's confidence during asset transfer, but it could not thoroughly solve them, since users has to unconditionally trust the wallet clients -- *Risk of Centralization*.
 The pic below describes the lack of this pattern: